 Can Root Canals Make you Sick Video?

 Root Canal Alternatives: Implant vs Partial Denture vs Bridge

 - Partial Denture – a partial denture is usually not acceptable to most patients in the civilized educated world of Burtonsville Maryland, DC metro area and many other parts of the world.
-Dentures are not permanent, the rub the gums during eating and feel thick and uncomfortable.
+Dentures are not permanent, they rub the gums during eating and feel thick and uncomfortable.
 Partial dentures over the long-term will lead to more tooth loss.
 For most, the partial denture is only a temporary solution if one at all.

 - Bridging teeth is a poor idea because it connects teeth making it more difficult to clean.
 It also places more pressure on fewer teeth.
 Ultimately bridging teeth leads to more tooth loss.
-Bridge vs Dental Implant.
+Bridge vs Dental Implant

-A natural bone graft involves treating the pores of the bone with dental Ozone gas, and placing a mixture of PRF and bone minerals and membranes.
+A natural bone graft involves treating the pores of the bone with dental ozone gas, and placing a mixture of PRF and bone minerals and membranes.
 The process described may be easy or very complex and difficult depending on the extent of the damage caused by the root canal tooth.
 In extreme cases of infection of the upper teeth, infection can involve the sinus and can be very difficult or impossible to repair.
 Bone damage and risks of severe infection is one reason why to consider avoiding root canal treatment whenever possible.